 3. Retrieve Company Assets

 Many employees use company assets to do their job, such as computers and phones.
 Keep a record of these assets given to each employee on file throughout their tenure.
 This list can then be used to retrieve the assets during the offboarding process.
 Ideally, it is also agreed in writing that the employee will take appropriate care of the asset and in the event of loss or damage, the replacement cost may be deductible from their final pay.

 4. Ensure Compliance

-It is crucial to abide by legal compliance standards in the offboarding process to protect the organisation against potential security risks.
-Although employees are likely to have passwords and access to sensitive information, these privileges should not be available to anyone outside of the organisation.
+It is crucial to abide by legal compliance standards in the offboarding process to protect the organization against potential security risks.
+Although employees are likely to have passwords and access to sensitive information, these privileges should not be available to anyone outside of the organization.
 To be prepared, have a list of all the legal and industry compliance requirements on hand.
 Upon the announcement of departure, instruct the IT and procurement departments to revoke access to all offices, company files, and information.
 Collect all keys and change the locks of keys that are not returned.

 5. Part on a Good Note

 Regardless of the reason that an employee is leaving, it is important to leave things on a good note and leave depart employees with a positive impression.
 Show appreciation for their efforts, celebrate their achievements, be grateful for their loyalty, and treat them with the respect they deserve.
 A memorable farewell will likely leave a positive overall experience which will encourage ex-employees to speak highly of their experience and ultimately increase the employer brand value.
 Remember, how you treat departing employees says as much about your brand as how you treat new arrivals.

 At the end of the day, it pays to make offboarding a priority rather than an afterthought and this can be achieved with the help of technology and automation.